 - Bring to a simmer and cook for five minutes.

 Note: Stores well in the refrigerator.
-Use with many recipes, including Chicken Flautas.
+Use with many recipes, including chicken enchiladas or Chicken Flautas.

 Prep time: 15 Min; Cooking time: 30 Min; Total time: 45 Min